 To the Honorable Board of Commissioners of the Chicago Park District

 I. Recommendation

-It is recommended that an order be entered authorizing the General Superintendent or his designee to initiate a 45-day notice period to solicit public input to name Park 564 as Big Marsh Park and to name Park 562 in honor of Marian Byrnes.
+It is recommended that an order be entered authorizing the General Superintendent or his designee to officially name Park 564 as Big Marsh Park and to name Park 562 in honor of Marian Byrnes.